yct4/Breakout/README.md

 5. Run install script in the terminal for ubuntu for desktop.
 `sudo ./install.sh`

+Fix screen size:
+go to display settings on guest machine, change resolution to desired resolution on the Menu Bar, enable scaled mode

 Finally to compile:
 `cd src`
 `make build-linux`